acsantosabino/angular-med-store/angular-med-store/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-If you have an error with this command, try this other instruction: `ng serve --open`

 ## Code scaffolding